Shop local here on Mallorca

 LOCAL BUSINESSES

-So, last night the clocks sprung forward.
-Lengthening days as we head into summer.
+Happy Easter!
 It’s at this time of year you feel like freshening up.
-Does your oven need a good degrease?
-Clothes or rugs a deep clean?
-Maybe your air-con need servicing before the first heatwave.
+Does your spring attire require some alterations?
+Clothes or rugs need a deep clean?
+Does your oven demand a good degrease?
+Maybe your air-con needs servicing before the first heatwave.
+Perhaps you simply need some personal pampering.
 Where to start?
 After 35 years on the island, I thought I would share from my own personal directory of services I could not be without.
 Do cut out and keep.
 More than ever, we need to support our local businesses.

 PORTALS PREMIER LAUNDRY